datapro4hire/Water/docs/README.md

 Welcome!
 In here you will find details about my data science project.
 I will show you how I got started with the data analysis, and how I implemented machine learning.

 ### Overview
-In this project, I will analyze the impact of pollution affecting Canadian river basins.
-Data was obtained from the Government of Canada's Open Data site.
+Water is becoming scarce in many communities across Canada.
+The current situation warrants a detailed analysis of the available data

+Problem statement: pollutants present on river basins across Canada are affecting drinking water supplies and our food security

+Opportunity: the right machine learning solution could help mitigate adverse effects.

 ### Vision
-Over the last few decades, water has become a scarce resource in many communities across Canada.
-The aim of this analysis is to identify stressors affecting access to water and to predict water restrictions down the road.
-My ultimate goal is to help:
-* Corporations optimize their consumption
-* Non-profits allocate resources to mitigate human impact
-* Governments plan infrastructure projects more efficiently
+Using machine learning, we could predict the long term effects of different chemicals polluting our water supply

+By targeting different affected sectors, business stakeholders will learn about potential opportunities

+And, as more models are trained and new solutions are created, more individuals could benefit

 <div style="position: relative; padding-bottom: 74.68879668049793%; height: 0;"><iframe src="https://www.loom.com/embed/d62eb79370654ff8a21893108458934c?sid=9fb44396-5fab-4a34-a58d-a51999a29c15" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>